Pandu[1]

 Marriages and children

 The Pandavas had polyandrous marriage with Draupadi, the princess of Panchala Kingdom who was prophesied to bring the end of the Kauravas.
 The Adi Parva narrates that after their flight from the palace, the five brothers lived in the forests for some time disguised as Brahmins.
 They heard from a group of travelling sages about a contest (Svayamvara) being held in the Kingdom of Panchala that offered Draupadi's hand in marriage to the winner.
 The Svayamvara turned out to rely on the skills of archery, and Arjuna, who was a peerless archer, entered the competition and won.
 When the brothers took Draupadi to introduce her to their mother, they jokingly announced to Kunti that they had arrived with excellent alms.
 Kunti was busy with some work and replied without turning to look at Draupadi (who the alms referred to) ordering the brothers to share the alms equally amongst the five of them.
 Even when uttered erroneously, their mother's word was supreme for the Pandavas, and they agreed to share the princess, who was subsequently married to all five brothers.
 To prevent jealousy among the brothers and identify the paternity of Draupadi's children, the Pandavas followed a condition in which one brother was given a year with her and others were forbidden to enter her chamber.
-If the condition was violated, the brother, who entered the room, had to go on a pilgrimage for a year.
+If the condition was violated, the brother, who entered the room, had to go on a pilgrimage for 12 years.
 Arjuna was the only one to violate this condition.

 Each Pandava had a son with Draupadi and they were collectively referred to as Upapandavas; their names were Prativindhya (fathered by Yudhishthira), Sutasoma (fathered by Bhima), Shrutakarma (fathered by Arjuna), Shatanika (fathered by Nakula), and Shrutasena (fathered by Sahadeva).